dmitriiweb/data2model/README.md

 # data2model
-Python library and CLI tool for converting data to different Python data classes
+Python library and CLI tool for generating different Python data classes from data.